cvnlab/GLMsingle/docs/source/wiki.md

 quite limited.
 Ridge regression can only dampen the instabilities of beta estimates that persists across temporally nearby trials and in a uniform manner for all trials in the experiment; hence, its flexibility is also quite limited.

+### I noticed that GLMsingle needs some conditions to repeat across runs.
+But my experiment is not fully balanced in this regard (or I have just a few repeats).
+Is this a problem?

+In general, we don't think that perfect balancing is critical.
+The reason lies in thinking about the nature of the technique --- the repeats are simply used to set the hyperparameters (number of nuisance regressors; fractional regularization amount for each voxel).
+In our experience, even just a handful of repeats appears to be sufficient to robustly guide the estimation of the hyperparameters.
+Thus, even if you can code only a subset of the trials in your experiment as condition repeats, this may be sufficient to guide the hyperparameter estimation, and the overall results from GLMsingle might be quite good.
+(In fact, there are very few repeats in the NSD and BOLD5000 datasets, which are the main two datasets demonstrated in the GLMsingle pre-print.)

+## Tips on usage

+### My experiment design is not quite synchronized with my fMRI data.

+GLMsingle requires the design matrix and the fMRI data to be synchronized at some level of granularity.
+For example, if the design matrix is specified at 1-s increments, the fMRI data need to also be prepared at 1-s increments.
+Sometimes, users have experiments where events do not occur at exactly the time points of the fMRI data.
+In order to accommodate these scenarios, one can perform some upsampling/resampling of the fMRI data and/or the design matrix in order to get the two objects to match.

+One drawback is the increase in memory and disk space if upsampling is performed.
+However, keep in mind that one could just upsample to a moderate level (e.g. 1 s) and then perform a little bit of "rounding the design matrix to the nearest TR/volume".
+Rounding might introduce fairly negligible levels of inaccuracy given the sluggishness of the HRF.

+### How do I deal with experimental conditions with different durations?

+GLMsingle is designed to estimate betas (response amplitudes) for trials that are expected to share similar timecourse shapes.
+For example, if an experiment has brief events (e.g. 2-s long), GLMsingle convolves an HRF with a 2-s long square wave to generate the expected timecourse shape, and the idea is to estimate betas that modulate the amplitude of this timecourse shape for the different experimental conditions.
+If an experiment has long events (e.g. 16-s long blocks), GLMsingle will similarly convolve an HRF with a 16-s long square wave to generate the expected timecourse shape.
+The timecourse shapes in the two situations are very different.

+A major challenge is how to interpret betas when they reflect amplitudes of timecourses reflecting different durations.
+This is a tricky general problem, and GLMsingle is not particularly suited to resolving that situation.

+Note that within a range, the expected timecourse shape undergoes fairly modest changes.
+For example, the timecourse shape resulting with convolution of a fixed HRF with a 1-s square wave is quite similar to the result of convolution of that fixed HRF with a 2-s square wave.
+Certainly, the amplitude is very different (as expected); but the shape is fairly similar.
+So, one approach is to code events generically as, say, 1.5-s in duration, and this will allow the different activity induced by the 1-s and 2-s events to show up in the estimated response amplitude (betas).

+### Can I exert control over the noise pool voxels?

+The default behavior is to automatically select noise pool voxels based on passing a simple signal intensity threshold (i.e. a simple mask that ignores out-of-brain voxels) and on having very low amounts of BOLD variance related to the experiment (i.e. a "R<sup>2</sup>" threshold).
+If you want to specifically control the voxels that are used for the noise pool, you can achieve this by setting `brainthresh` to [99 0] (which allows all voxels to pass the intensity threshold), `brainR2` to 100 (which allows potentially all voxels in) and then setting `brainexclude` to be all voxels that you do NOT want in the noise pool.

+### What's the deal with `sessionindicator`?

+If your experiment wants to analyze/combine data from multiple distinct scan sessions (multiple scanner visits), there is the possibility that after basic pre-processing, there may be substantial abrupt differences in percent BOLD signal change across responses observed on different days.
+The `sessionindicator` option allows you to tell the code how runs are grouped, and it will internally use this information to z-score responses within sessions in order to better estimate cross-validation performance.
+This normalization is just done internally (under the hood) and does not propagate to the final outputs.

+## Things to watch out for

+### Filenames

+If you use the input option `wantlibrary=0` to use a canonical HRF (instead of the library of HRFs), the filename that is written is still "`FITHRF`" (even though the results reflect what the user specified).
+The reason is just due to the internal code architecture (fitting with a library consisting of one HRF is still treated as "`FITHRF`").

+## Designing design matrices

+### How should I design my design matrix?

+For some experiments, thinking about how to setup the design matrix is a major challenge that deserves careful thought.
+For example, consider an experiment where there are occasional one-back events, and these events are actually not of interest.
+Moreover, suppose you do not want to assume that the brain response to these one-back events are somehow similar to other trials in the experiment.
+Then, what you could do is to code these one-back events as unique conditions that have only one presentation.
+For example, if there are 30 one-back events, you could just add 30 new columns to your design matrix and indicate the onset of each one-back event in one of the columns.
+Then, after you obtain betas from GLMsingle, you can either just ignore all of the betas associated with those columns, or use them for some purpose!

+### Do I need blanks?

+In general, you should include blanks or dead time in your experiment.
+And you should not explicitly code those periods in the design matrix.

+If you try to use a design matrix where "everything" is coded, this is problematic because of the inability to estimate the baseline signal level (GLMsingle uses a set of polynomials per run to model the baseline signal).
+In these cases, consider omitting the coding of some of the experimental events (e.g. "fixation periods"); in doing so, the idea is that you are trying to estimate changes in the BOLD response **relative** to what the BOLD signal level is during these omitted periods.

+## Additional questions/discussion

+### What does GLMsingle think a "signal" is?

+GLMsingle treats responses evoked by an experimental condition as a signal if they tend to replicate across repeated trials of that condition.
+If the evoked response is zero, then clearly there is no signal.
+If the evoked response has some variability across trials, that is okay.
+The general goal is to attempt to analyze a set of data in order to improve the replicability of the condition responses.

 ### What are the metrics of quality that are relevant here?